Do I qualify for Master Building Science and Technology?

 Q: Is there some kind of admission test?

-A: No, the Master Building Science and Technology is a regular master program at Vienna University of Technology.
+A: No, the Master Building Science and Technology is a regular Master's Programme at TU Wien.
 However, the requirements stated for the admission on this page / in the application process need to be submitted in time to be considered in the application process.

 Q: What is an Academic preparation or GRE?